-The cluster governors committee must receive budget monitoring reports from the cluster finance headteacher on at least a termly basis.
+The Cluster Steering Group must receive budget monitoring reports from the cluster finance headteacher on at least a termly basis.
 The exact timing of receipt of monitoring reports and the extent of detail should be set out in the cluster's financial policy.
 (See Appendix A).
 Cluster governors must assure themselves that actual levels of income and expenditure at a given time are in line with the agreed budget plan.

-The cluster governor's committee must approve any revisions to the budget plan and approval should be minuted at a meeting of the committee.
+The Cluster Steering Group must approve any revisions to the budget plan and approval should be minuted at a meeting of the group.
+The method of approval outlined above applies to these revisions also.